schilama/Advanced-Computer-Networking/README.md

-This repository contains projects that were part of COMPSCI653 curriculum
+This repository contains assignments that were part of COMPSCI653 curriculum